 AI can help generate network-security scenarios, critique vague answers, summarize firewall-change risks, and create practice vulnerability reports.
 It can also produce polished explanations that are wrong or too generic.

-RoleMath's Network Security Engineer AI snapshot maps to Computer Occupations, All Other, with 36.25% augmentation-labeled and 63.75% automation-labeled Claude usage in the current panel.
-Adjacent security-operations roles map to Information Security Analysts, with 23.90% augmentation-labeled and 76.10% automation-labeled Claude usage.
+RoleMath's Network Security Engineer AI snapshot maps to Computer Occupations, All Other, with roughly 36% augmentation-style and 64% automation-style usage (Anthropic Economic Index; usage signal, not job-loss data) in the current panel.
+Adjacent security-operations roles map to Information Security Analysts, with roughly 24% augmentation-style and 76% automation-style usage (Anthropic Economic Index; usage signal, not job-loss data).
 These are sampled usage signals, not hiring predictions or personal forecasts.

 | AI practice use | How to keep it defensible |